Nigerians from across Europe will gather in Dublin, Ireland, on 7-9 November for the annual Nigerian Diaspora Conference.

-The conference, to be attended by Nigerians from all over Europe as well as dignitaries from Nigeria, will feature seminars and workshops.
+The conference, which is also the annual general meeting of NIDOE and that will be attended by Nigerians from all over Europe as well as dignitaries from Nigeria, will feature seminars and workshops.

 The official opening ceremony reception will be hosted by the Nigerian Ambassador to Ireland, Her Excellency Dr Elizabeth Uzoma Emenike, on Thursday, 7 November (5pm) at the Dublin City Council.

 Dignitaries who have also confirmed their attendance are Ambassador Joseph Ayalogu (former Permanent Representative of Nigeria to the United Nations in Geneva and Ambassador to Switzerland), HE Yusuf Maitama Tuggar (Nigeria’s ambassador to Germany), Ambassador Abdul Bin Rimdap (former Nigerian Ambassador to Austria & Germany), Cllr Eoghan O’Brien (Mayor, Fingal County Council Dublin, Ireland), Prof. Dilip Mahapatra, MD (Chairperson, Confederation of Indian Communities in Ireland) and Andrew Parish, Chief Commercial Officer, Irish Diaspora Loan Fund (Investment Fund).

 Hon.
 Kenneth Gbandi, Chairman of NIDOE, said many other important personalities from the worlds of politics, business and academia in Nigeria are expected at the annual event.